luisarizmendi/edge-demos/demos/rhde-aap/docs/s1-creating_RHEL_images.md

   >
   > Since we are just modifying a single file, we could also use the Web UI to modify the file instead of cloning and pushing the repo, but the second option is more close to what you would be doing in production.

     >**Note**
   >
+  > If you have your Ansible Automation Platform locally (instead on a remote location or public cloud) you should remove the `libreswan` package from your image so the VPN is not configured in the edge device, otherwise you could find connectivity issues trying to access AAP after the first device onboarding.

+  >**Note**
+  >